Frequently Asked Questions of patients

 - donation to scientific research (with possibility to specify what research you don't want), or

-- if you are no longer able to make decisions independently; or
+- If you are no longer able to make decisions independently.

 Partners cannot use these supernumerary embryos for a possible treatment with a new partner.

 As long as the agreed storage period is in effect your decision can be revised, but this needs to be a unanimous decision: each revision needs to be signed by both original partners.

 Do IVF children have more abnormalities?